-This celebration of German culture has become a beloved tradition in many spots in the U.S throughout the years, full of beer drinking, bratwurst, contests, games, live German music bands, and other fun activities.
+This celebration of German culture has become a beloved tradition in many spots in the U.S. throughout the years, full of beer drinking, bratwurst, polka music, Stein-holding contests, games, and other fun activities.

 What is Oktoberfest?

-Leave your passport behind and continue reading below for the best places in the U. S. to experience Oktoberfest
+Where can you find the best Oktoberfest celebrations close to home?
+Leave your passport behind and continue reading below for the best places in the U. S. to experience Oktoberfest.

 1. Cincinnati, Ohio’s Oktoberfest Zinzinnati